Digital Policy Hub

 Digital Policy Hub Visiting Fellow

-Shuna Shu Ham Ho is a Digital Policy Hub visiting fellow and an assistant professor of international business and strategy in the Faculty of Management at Dalhousie University.
-Her research focuses on non-market strategies, including corporate social responsibility, social licence and sustainable development.
+Shuna Shu Ham Ho is a former Digital Policy Hub visiting fellow and an assistant professor of international business and strategy in the Faculty of Management at Dalhousie University.
+Her research focused on non-market strategies, including corporate social responsibility, social licence and sustainable development.
 She recently started research on the social licence for AI, which has been challenging digital giants since 2020, especially after the establishment of the “Social Contract for the AI Age.”
 Shuna has previously published in the Strategic Management Journal and the Journal of Management Studies.

 • Madison Lee - Photo